rrumana/k8s-homelab-2/docs/gateway-api.md

 via the existing `ClusterIssuer/letsencrypt-prod` (Cloudflare DNS-01).

-### Example: ArgoCD route
+### Example: ArgoCD exposure (Ingress)

-- `cluster/apps/shared/gateway/routes/argocd.yaml`
+- `cluster/apps/shared/ingress/argocd.yaml`

-Routes `argocd.k8s.rcrumana.xyz` to `Service/argocd-server` and attaches to the shared `Gateway`.

 ## Notes / prerequisites

 - **Gateway API CRDs must exist** in the cluster (`GatewayClass`, `Gateway`, `HTTPRoute`, etc).
-- Your HAProxy controller must actually implement Gateway API and use the `GatewayClass.spec.controllerName` you configured.
-- For DNS: create a wildcard record in Cloudflare for `*.k8s.rcrumana.xyz` pointing at the Gateway’s `LoadBalancer` IP (and pin that Service to a stable MetalLB IP if desired).
+- For DNS: create a wildcard record in Cloudflare for `*.k8s.rcrumana.xyz` pointing at the HAProxy `LoadBalancer` IP (and pin that Service to a stable MetalLB IP if desired).